Focus and Scope

 The editors read all submitted manuscripts.
 Authors of papers that are judged to be of sufficient interest, but lack in some aspects, may be asked to improve their manuscripts before the external review.
 The editor will directly reject manuscripts that are not of sufficient interest or quality.

 Appropriate manuscripts undergo a double-blind peer-review process.
 To maximize quality, each manuscript is typically reviewed by at least two independent reviewers.
 Reviewers are independent of the authors, i.e. not affiliated with the same institution.
 The review process takes, on average, about 4 months from submission to peer-review and first editorial decision.

 The editorial team only invites resubmissions when there is a reasonable chance that a revised version of the article will be accepted at a later stage.

 The EJGE uses Crossref Similarity Check software to screen papers for unoriginal material.
-By submitting your paper to the EJGE you are agreeing to any necessary checks.
+By submitting your article to the EJGE, you agree to any necessary checks.

 The European Journal of Government and Economics is a biannual publication.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 To facilitate maximum dissemination and use, all articles are licensed “Creative Commons Attribution-NonCommercial 4.0 International Public License (CC BY-NC 4.0)”.
 This license lets others distribute, remix, tweak, and build upon articles, as long as it is not for commercial purposes, and they credit authors for the original creation.